 When you're looking to strengthen your system or fight off a cold, try this do-it-yourself immune boosting elderberry tea with all natural warming ingredients.

 I may receive commissions from purchases made through links in this article.
 Full Disclosure.

 I got a cold last week.
 And yes, that is in fact news.
 I never get colds anymore.
 Clean eating has kept me healthy and feeling great for many years.
 So when the sinus pressure began, I assumed it was allergies.
 When the running nose and annoying cough started, I got angry.
 Then I went into the kitchen.
 And out came this recipe for a cold busting, immune boosting elderberry tea.
 In just a few days, I was back to my healthy self!

-I bought a big ol' bag of elderberries on Amazon - make sure to look for organic one's like these.
-They have a nice natural sweetness and can also be a bit tart, so I rounded out the flavor with some warming spices like cinnamon, cloves and cardamom.
+Elderberries have a nice natural sweetness and can also be a bit tart, so I rounded out the flavor in my elderberry tea with some warming chai spices like cinnamon, cloves, and cardamom.
 I didn't think they needed any sweetener, but if you must, throw a little local raw honey in or a drop of Stevia.

 Besides my immune boosting elderberry tea, get plenty of sleep and stay hydrated to keep yourself healthy during cold and flu season.

 Makes about 3 cups